pivotal/docs-tap/tanzu-build-service/install-tbs.md

 Where:

-- `TANZUNET-USERNAME` and `TANZUNET-PASSWORD` are the email address and password to log in to VMware Tanzu Network.
+- `TANZU-NET-USERNAME` and `TANZU-NET-PASSWORD` are the email address and password to log in to VMware Tanzu Network.
 You can also configure this credential by using a secret reference.
 For more information, see [Install Tanzu Build Service](install-tbs.md#install-secret-refs).
 - `DESCRIPTOR-NAME` is the name of the descriptor to import.